Agent Definition Guide: Creating Custom Agents

 field exists and is unique - Restart Forge to reload agents

-Problem: "Invalid YAML" error messages
+"Invalid YAML" errors

 - Quote strings containing special characters